currawong-project/libcw/README.md

 2. Apply the preset record from the class description according to the label given in the instance definition.

-If the variable valures are given as a scalar then the existing variable is simply given a new value.
+If the variable values are given as a scalar then the existing variable is simply given a new value.

 If the variable values are given as a list then new variables